Guest post by Brooke Cade.

 1. Make Their Experience Personal

-A survey from the American Express Global Customer Service Barometer reports that American consumers value customer service over virtually all other aspects of business-consumer relationships.
+A survey from American Express reports that American consumers value customer service over virtually all other aspects of business-consumer relationships.
 In fact, customers will spend an average of 14% more at a business who provides satisfactory customer service.
 Furthermore, 81% of survey respondents say they’ll continue to do business with a company if they receive positive customer support.

 This is a testament to the importance of providing your consumers with a positive personal experience.
 Your employees should go above and beyond to ensure clients are being helped in a prompt, friendly, and knowledgeable manner.
 Consider having frequent meetings and training to continually encourage excellent customer service.

 Additionally, marketing technology that automates much of the customer experience can help your business scale your efforts while retaining a surprisingly personal touch.
 For example, popular customer relationship management (CRM) tools can streamline and centralize your sales and marketing efforts to generate impressive ROI.

 2. Make the Purchase Transaction As Convenient As Possible

 Whether you have a physical location or an online store, how do you present your products to your customers?
 Is your storefront or website inviting?
 Does it encourage customers to stay, browse, and purchase?

 Your store or website should be clean and attractive in both design and function.
 A cluttered website can confuse a visitor and act as an obstacle to generating sales.
 Make is as convenient as possible for a customer to complete a transaction once they are in your business space, whether it’s virtual or physical.

 Consider asking your clients to fill out a brief survey regarding their customer experience.
 Do they like the layout?
 What could you improve on?
 Were their questions addressed?
 With this feedback, you’ll be able to pinpoint the wants and needs of your clients, and improve their experience when they re-visit your store.